Academic Year or Spring Study Abroad Program

 Housing and Meals

 Housing is included in the program fees.
-Students are normally housed with local families to maximize exposure to the French language.
+Students are normally housed with local families to maximize exposure to the French language and culture.
 Exceptions to allow students to live in the international student dorm are only made on a case-by-case basis.
-Host families live througout Dijon - some in the historic city center, some in more residential areas surrounding the immediate center - but all are within easy commuting distance to classes.
-Students will have a private room and typically a shared bathroom.
-Students enrolled at the University of Burgundy are housed with host families who provide one dinner a week and access to the kitchen for personal meal preparation.
+Host families live throughout Dijon - some in the historic city center, some in more residential areas surrounding the immediate center - but all are within easy commuting distance from the campus.
+Students have a private room and typically a shared bathroom.
+Students enrolled at the University of Burgundy are housed with host families who provide a daily breakfast and a weekly dinner with access to the kitchen for personal meal preparation.
 Students enrolled at CIEF are housed with host families who provide daily breakfasts and dinners.
-Other meals are at the student’s expense in one of the university restaurants (restaurants universitaires) or any of the inexpensive cafes around town.
+Other meals are at the student’s expense in one of the university restaurants (restaurants universitaires) or any of the eateries around town.

 - Comprehensive international insurance and travel assistance coverage